Scrolling down through Facebook, an image of sisters in different stages of hijab was shown.

 She told me that this makes it harder to try and comply with the requirements of hijab because she is incredibly flattered, and of course this can be a temptation to start wearing tighter clothing.

 She went on to say that she has a friend who wishes to wear longer skirts or looser clothes, but when she tries, her parents tell her that she looks old and they make fun of her.

 I was surprised that this goes on in countries where the vast majority of people are Muslims.

 How hard must it be for a young Muslim woman in the West, where she lives among non-Muslims who are not even aware of the requirements of hijab?

-Isn’t it sad, that we have become cowards to fashion, devoted to looking beautiful and sexy and that if anyone dares to dress modestly, we find they look frumpy, old fashioned or that they are dull, boring people?
+Isn’t it sad that we have become cowards to fashion, devoted to looking beautiful and sexy, and that if anyone dares to dress modestly, we find they look frumpy, old-fashioned, or that they are dull, boring people?

-We are constantly aware of how when a woman wears tight and revealing clothes that she is seen as beautiful, fun and sexy.
+We are constantly aware of how when a woman wears tight and revealing clothes, she is seen as beautiful, fun, and sexy.

-The fact that parents make fun of young Muslim women, when they try to wear modest clothing or friends and colleagues see you as dull and boring because you refuse to comply to tight, sexy clothes, tells us a lot about the modern day pressures on young Muslim women.
+The fact that parents make fun of young Muslim women when they try to wear modest clothing or friends and colleagues see you as dull and boring because you refuse to comply with tight, sexy clothes tells us a lot about the modern-day pressures on young Muslim women.

-So the next time you see a non-hijabi sister or a sister wearing hijab but with tight jeans/form-fitting clothes, it may be wise to think about how incredibly hard the hijab journey is, how many pressures she may be facing to try and follow what Islam requires of her.
+So the next time you see a non-hijabi sister or a sister wearing hijab but with tight jeans/form-fitting clothes, it may be wise to think about how incredibly hard the hijab journey is, and how many pressures she may be facing to try and follow what Islam requires of her.

-Instead of shaming her, your sister needs respect, encouragement, kindness and du’a that she can fulfill the requirements of the hijab in a sexist, pressurized, fashion-dominated world.
+Instead of shaming her, your sister needs respect, encouragement, kindness, and du’a that she can fulfill the requirements of the hijab in a sexist, pressurized, fashion-dominated world.